 In other words, investors have actually found it futile to try and ‘time the market’.
 In fact, investor performance is actually worse than you would expect.

-Studies have shown that retail investors often receive disappointing returns compared to the market average.
+Studies have shown that retail investors often receive disappointing returns in their stocks & shares ISAs compared to the market average.
 Retail investors tend to ride the rollercoaster down during crashes, fall out of their seat, and miss out on the upward ride afterwards!

 In other words, rather than buying low and selling high.
 The average investor is buying high and selling low!